-Which is a bit silly on my part as it’s a mass market watch and I suspect that most of you are athletes who would never even think about the Versa in a million years.
-So the Fitbit Versa Review is destined to languish on page 5 of Google for ever more.
+This is a bit silly on my part as it’s a mass-market watch and I suspect that most of you are athletes who would never even think about the Versa in a million years.
+So the Fitbit Versa Review is destined to languish on page 5 of Google forevermore.
 Although I knew that before I started; yet, secretly, quite enjoyed playing with Deezer and Fit Pay throughout the research process; although I would never publically admit to that.

 I have an interesting and highly unusual wrist-based training aid already en route to me.
 It’s definitely not mainstream and should hopefully be arriving early next week.
 Apparently I will be able to link my activity or inactivity to IFTTT and do wonderful things.

-Which brings me nicely on to the new OURA ring – it’s a HRV sleep/activity monitor.
-The old one did the sleep part really well but the activity part not quite well enough for an athlete.
+Which brings me nicely on to the new OTHER ring – it’s a HRV sleep/activity monitor.
+The old one did the sleep part really well but the activity part was not quite well enough for an athlete.
 The sleep side of it was suitable for athletes.
-The OURA Ring should be here imminently as well, fresh off the production line.
+The OTHER Ring should be here imminently as well, fresh off the production line.

 Finally, on the sports watch front the most likely candidate looks to be the LG Watch which is supposedly the ‘best’ WearOS watch.
 I want to have a look at that just out of interest to see if it really is as good as some of the more mainstream sites say.
-Then again I imagine they get free ones to play with whereas I will have to buy it out of my ever-dwindling new kit budget and can now comapre it to the STRATOS which wil lbe hard to beat for the money.
+Then again I imagine they get free ones to play with whereas I will have to buy it out of my ever-dwindling new kit budget and can now compare it to the STRATOS which will be hard to beat for the money.